 After being accepted into a volunteer program you will most likely receive an email with an outline of the kind of work that’s expected of you.
 It’s difficult for me to tell you what to expect from your time as a volunteer as every program is different.
 However, I can tell you about my experiences.
 Every volunteer I’ve ever met (or been) experiences that one day or week where you feel like it’s all falling apart.
 I had that day when I arrived in South Africa as a volunteer for the first time and was trying to fall asleep on an air mattress, in 40 degrees, in a house riddled with (very loud!) termites.
 However, I can tell you from the bottom of my heart, when we moved to a different volunteer house a few months later, I honestly missed my termite riddled little home.
 When you’re volunteering with horses overseas, you will experience an entirely new culture and environment so it’s not strange to feel alone and a little scared.
 However, I’ve also had the most amazing days of my life while volunteering and it’s worth the few moments where you’re a bit lost.
 It might feel like a big leap to decide to volunteer for the first time and especially for an extended period of time but I promise you, it’s an absolutely amazing experience.

 Are you still not certain how to start or continue your search for the perfect horse riding volunteer program or have any other questions?
 Do not hesitate to contact me!
-We can schedule an online consultation and discuss your options and I’ll be happy to help you on your search!
-You can find the rates for online consultations under ‘more’ in the menu.
-You can also comment below, email or contact me on instagram @hoovesaroundtheworld.
+I'll be more than happy to create the perfect horse riding trip for you.
+If you want more information or are looking to get more involved in this lifestyle, we can schedule an online consultation and discuss!
+You can find the rates and options for online consultations here.
+You can also fill in the contact form or message me on instagram.